cybertraining-dsc/hid-sample/project-paper/README.md

     make check

-which provides a conveneient way to check your latex code.
+which provides a convenient way to check your latex code.
 Naturally you need to have the full version of LaTeX whcih includes chktex which make check calls.